Support during your placement

-When you start your placement we will ask you to check in to discuss how you're getting on.
-We will also be in touch with you throughout the year so please check your UWE Bristol email while you're on placement.
+When you start your placement we will be in touch to see how you're getting on.
+We will also keep in touch with you throughout the year so please check your UWE Bristol email while you're on placement.

-Please contact us if you have any queries or concerns about your placement or:
+Please contact us if you have any queries or concerns about your placement.

 You aren't certain about your placement's structure